mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 #### Back to the model

 One filter would only be capable of finding a single simplified feature on the original image.
 Multiple filters can be applied to identify multiple features.
-Lets say on the original image, a total of 32 filters are applied on the input 32x32x3 image, and so then the end result will be a 30x30x32 'image'.
-It is no longer so much of an image but rather a collection of features extracted from the original image.
-A step by step explanation of how to do this is as follows,
+Lets say on the original image, a total of 32 filters are applied on the input 32x32x3 image.
+One filter applied onto the image will result in a 30x30x1 output.
+So to apply 32 unique filters, you merely stack the outputs on top of one another to result in a 30x30x32 output.

-1. generate a set of 32 filters of size 3x3x3 each
-2. take just a single filter and apply filter onto every single 3x3 chunk of the input image receive a 30x30x1 'image' in return.
-3. place the 30x30x1 'image' aside and move onto the next filter
-4. apply 2nd filter to input image and receive another 30x30x1 'image', stack this 'image' on top of the other 30x30x1 'image' to get a 30x30x2 'image'
-5. repeat until all 32 filters are used.

 The entire process of transforming an input from a 32x32x3 form to a 30x30x32 form is known as a single convolution layer.
 An entire CNN model is usually made up of multiple convolution layers and a classifier layer.
 Here is an example of how a typical CNN would look like.